cockroachdb/docs/v22.1/ui-databases-page.md

 #### Index details

 <span class="version-tag">New in v22.1</span> The **Index Stats** table displays index statistics for a table.
-The statistics accumulate from the time an index was created or when statistics were reset.

-To reset index statistics for the entire cluster, click **Reset all index stats**.
+Index statistics accumulate from the time an index was created or when statistics were reset.
+To reset index statistics for the cluster, click **Reset all index stats**.

 The following information is displayed for each index: